 also used on the addition.
 This section also has six-over-six hung sash.
 The Clerk's office housed the county records

 from 1845 to 1937 and is now under the auspices of the Mary Ball Washington Museum and Library.

-constructed in 1743 of brick laid in Flemish bond.
-In 1820 a second section, laid in three-course American bond, was
+was constructed in 1743 of brick laid in Flemish bond.
+In 1820 a second section, laid in three-course American

-built to replace a burned portion of the earlier structure.
-It has a gable roof covered in wood shingles with end
+bond, was built to replace a burned portion of the earlier structure.
+It has a gable roof covered in wood shingles

-chimneys.
+with end chimneys.
 There are six bays with a connecting hyphen.
-It is one of few remaining 18th century jails in the country and
+It is one of few remaining 18th century jails in

 THE LANCASTER HOUSE, built in the 1840s, is now the MARY BALL WASHINGTON MUSEUM.
 The two-story,